 What are the horses like?
 They have been carefully chosen from various South African breeds, known for being able to walk-out while being able to cope with tough going.
 They live in the bush so are familiar with wildlife.
 Breeds include Friesan-cross, Boerperds, Anglo-Thoroughbreds, and the S.A.
 Warmblood.
 They range in size from 14.3h. to 17h.
 Long-distance McClellan saddles are used.

 ~Vented helmets are recommended.
 A tennis visor was added to this one with velcro~

 Are riding helmets compulsory?
 Yes – bring your own hot-weather helmet.

-Do bring out any old children’s clothes, especially grey/black/blue/white school uniform or sports gear and bras as we can donate it to welfare projects in the Waterberg.
-Crayons, pencils and blue pens are also much appreciated and can be donated to schools on the route.
+Do bring out any old children’s clothes, especially grey/black/blue/white school uniform or sports gear and bras as we can donate it to welfare projects in the Waterberg on day 2.
+Crayons, pencils and blue pens are also much appreciated and can be donated to schools.

 Do cell phones work?
 Usually.
 Wifi is weak.
 We take radio communication and phones.

 Money: We suggest you don’t change too much money into the local currency.
 Craft shops take credit cards.
 We usually give the equivalent of £10 per person per day in tips, which the lodge managers distribute fairly.